GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/first-page.md

 ## Introduction

-The Spring Cloud GCP project makes the Spring Framework a first-class citizen of Google Cloud Platform (GCP).
+The Spring Cloud GCP project makes the Spring Framework a first-class citizen of Google Cloud .

 Spring Cloud GCP lets you leverage the power and simplicity of the Spring Framework to: